Chhajja: Usage in Mughal Architecture

 Despite initial Mughal built mosques not featuring chhajja, the Baburi (Babur style) mosque built in Ayodhya features eaves in the form of chhajja.
-After this, chhajja were not rare sight in mosque architecture within the Indian subcontinent, such as those within the mosques of Sirhind, where many of the arches are adorned with chhajja.
+After this, chhajja were not a rare sight in mosque architecture within the Indian subcontinent, such as those within the mosques of Sirhind, where many of the arches are adorned with chhajja.

-Although Mughal architecture is the dominant user of chhajja, lesser known constructions undertaken by the Maratha empire in occupied territory also features this such as in the architectural remains in Bahadurgarh, formally known as Saydabad.
+Although Mughal architecture is the dominant user of chhajja, lesser known constructions undertaken by the Maratha empire in occupied territory also features this, such as in the architectural remains in Bahadurgarh, formerly known as Saydabad.
 Despite the usual aesthetically eloquent chhajja constructions seen in Indian architecture, a more practical utilitarian version is used in forts as found in the remains at Bahadurgarh.

 What appears to be chhajja also appears on fortifications in Mughal Sarai such as the one found at Doraha for both a practical and decorative purpose.
 Here, chhajja are seen in an elegant semi-hexagonal configuration.
 There is speculation that here there were more chhajja that have since crumbled.

 Mahals and palaces were frequently built with extravagant artistic chhajja.
 This is seen in buildings such as the Zafar Mahal constructed during the late Mughal rule.
-This features a chhajja formed with multi-foliated arches resting on four baluster columns creating an extravagant appearance.
+This features a chhajja formed with multi-foliated arches resting on four baluster columns, creating an extravagant appearance.

 Chhajja and other architectural elements that supplement it appear mostly in buildings such as residential, administrative and formal buildings and pavilions.
 Much like on other ways of life, imperial builders possibly wished to represent a sincere desire to find emotional rapport with the local people through identifying with local architectural elements.
 This suggests chhajja have been used for longer than current standing structures would represent.